quilla3/data-analytics-portfolio/hadoop-mini-projects/data-processing-with-pig-latin/README.md

 Upload all three files to HDFS.

-Open a Terminal window and start the `Pig` command line interface by running `pig`.
+Open a Terminal window and start the Pig command line interface by running command `pig`.

 In the Pig CLI, perform the following tasks: